d777wgm/mccdaqhat_DataAnalyticsTool/README.md

 # mccdaqhat_DataAnalyticsTool
-A tool for data acquisition and analytics based on mccdaqhat and RPi
+A tool for data acquisition and analytics based on mccdaqhat(MCC118) and RPi